Curriculum

 Students expand grammar, vocabulary and listening comprehension with an emphasis on relating information, ideas, feelings and opinions.
 Writing practice reinforces skills and expression.
 Additional verb tenses are practiced.
 Cultural awareness continues to be integrated into lessons.

-Spanish R 8
+Spanish Grade 8

 Course Description

-Spanish I 1 9-12
+Spanish Beginning 1 9-12

 Course Description:

-Spanish II 1 9-12
+Spanish Intermediate I 1 9-12

 Course Description:

-Spanish III 1 9-12
+Spanish Intermediate II 1 9-12

 Course Description: